Digital Agencies Need a Vision

 1. Number of Leads

-All CEOs know that, in order to find new customers, they need to have a specific number of prospective leads.
+All the CEOs of the top naming agencies know that, in order to find new customers, they need to have a specific number of prospective leads.
 Indeed, leads are some of the best types of Key Performance Indicators.
 But the important notion to bear in mind is the following: the game isn't about all leads but only concerns qualified leads.

 Knowing the number of qualified leads allows business leaders to predict the number of contracts and future customer relationships they can expect to be building soon.
 When it comes to leads, it is crucial that teams are aware of how to organize and categorize the leads they get.